systechafrica/NASSIT-Documentation/docs/src/setupscheme/setupProcess.md

 -   Click **label 3** to delete selected a selected custodian from the list.

-Clicking the '**New'** button, as shown in the previous screenshot, will load a dialog box for capturing the details of a new custodian as shown
+Clicking the **'New'** button, as shown in the previous screenshot, will load a dialog box for capturing the details of a new custodian as shown
 below: